Oktoberfest celebrations: South Africa

 Oktoberfest is celebrated annually in mid September at various German schools around the country most notably the Deutsche Schule Pretoria.

 Sri Lanka

 Oktoberfest celebration is held in Colombo, Sri Lanka every year.

 United States

-German-Americans are the largest self-reported ancestral group in the United States.
-Correspondingly, there are hundreds of large and small Oktoberfest celebrations held annually throughout the country, the largest being Oktoberfest Zinzinnati in Cincinnati, Ohio.
+German-Americans are the largest self-reported ancestral group in the United States, and despite many German-Americans not having Bavarian ancestry, Oktoberfest is observed as a "typically German" celebration.
+There are hundreds of large and small Oktoberfest celebrations held annually throughout the country, the largest being Oktoberfest Zinzinnati in Cincinnati, Ohio.

 Known for its large German immigrant population, the Commonwealth of Pennsylvania and its historic Pennsylvania Dutch (Pennsylvania Deutsch) population are well known to have many Oktoberfest celebrations during the months of September and October.
-These celebrations became increasingly popular among the general Commonwealth population in the later half of the 20th century with the rise of microbreweries, and with the opening of authentic German brew houses such as Hofbrauhaus in Pittsburgh, PA.
+These celebrations became increasingly popular among the general Commonwealth population in the later half of the 20th century with the rise of microbreweries, and with the opening of authentic German brew houses such as Hofbräuhaus in Pittsburgh, PA.

 Other major celebrations across the United States include those at: